Bibi210/Interface-Web-Autobill/MiniML_V2/grammar_pdfmaker/grammar.md

 ## Mots-Clefs

-    let rec fun in match with type of if then else
+    let fun in match with type of

 ## Types